 In 2017 she released the first book in her new Middle Grade series: The Explorers: The Door in the Alley (Delacorte, Random House).
 The sequel, The Explorers: The Reckless Rescue came out spring 2018, and the final book in the trilogy, The Explorers: The Quest for the Kid came out summer of 2019.

-Dreams Come to Life, her YA novel based on the Bendy and the Ink Machine video game, was Adrienne’s first foray into writing horror, but as an actor she has had the pleasure of being creepy in such horror films as Devil’s Mile and Wolves.
+Her YA novels based on the Bendy and the Ink Machine video game, (Dreams Come to Life, The Illusion of Living and The Lost Ones) were Adrienne’s first foray into writing horror, but as an actor she has had the pleasure of being creepy in such horror films as Devil’s Mile and Wolves.
 And she took great pleasure in getting to haunt teenagers in SyFy’s Neverknock.

-Adrienne is presently living in Toronto where she is continuing her writing, acting and directing careers.
+Adrienne is presently living in Toronto with her husband Scott and cat Atticus, where she is continuing her writing, acting and directing careers.